Who: BankID, a digital identity service.

 On it's own, your social security number isn't sensitive information.

 Putting descriptive words on components in a user interfaces is a task that's often pushed to the end of development.
-Or it's skipped.
-That's dumb.
+Or it's not done at all.
+That makes me sad.